-The Group's net sales in FY-2023 amounted to SEK 0 (SEK 0).
+The Group's net sales during 2024 (Jan-Dec) amounted to SEK 0 (SEK 0).
 Ascelia Pharma does not expect to recognize revenue before products have been launched on the market.
-Other operating income totalled SEK 1.6 million (SEK 0.8 million).
+Other operating income totalled SEK 0.5 million (SEK 1.6 million).
 The income refers to exchange rate gains.